stiebel/bohlebots/README.md

 # Bohlebots
-collection of all published and open source software and hardware from the Bohlebots.
+<h2>collection of all published and open source software and hardware from the Bohlebots.</h2>
 Weare a team of students at the Gymnasium Haan in Germany.
 We call ourselves Bohlebots due to the support of the Bohle company at our home town Haan.